erdnaxe/blog.nanax.fr/content/post/2017-12-24-debrick-archos-50-diamond.md

 * An Archos 50 Diamond (ac50da),
 * A MicroSD Card,
 * A cool MicroUSB cable of course.

+> **WARNING:**
+> THIS METHOD OF HACKING IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+If
+> you lose your data, brick your device, any other damage or anything else
+> happens (e.g. your cat eats your dog), it is YOUR PROBLEM and YOUR
+> RESPONSIBILITY.
+Your device warranty is most probably void after doing this.

 ## First step: How to go into Fastboot mode?